 PM Challenges: Lack of Project Resources

-The first thing to do when you notice your resources not covering what you planned for in your project is to identify the context, said Jennifer.
-Resources can be anything from materials to personnel, and the situation that brought you to the stretching your resources to the breaking point can have many causes.
+The first thing to do when you notice your resources aren’t covering what you planned for in your project is to identify the context.
+Resources can be anything from materials to personnel, and the situation that brought you to stretch your resources to the breaking point can have many causes.

 - New Technology: You might be working on a software program that is more advanced than your able to support, or your team hasn’t yet developed the skill set to use properly.

 - Higher Priority Projects: There might be another project that ends up combined with yours and some of your resources are pulled from your work to another.

 - Unforeseen Events: You can prepare for risks and plan for uncertainty, but people get sick, take unplanned time off, and non-human resources can suddenly have supply issues.

 - Poor Planning: Sometimes it’s as simple as a lack of planning, which is why planning thoroughly before executing a project is so important.

-When the issue is minor, Jennifer said, you can apply a quick fix by looking at your project plan and task lists and seeing if there is any moving around that will open more time.
-But, she noted, here she’s talking about more major shortages of resources.
+When the issue is minor, you can apply a quick fix by looking at your project plan and task lists and seeing if there is any moving around that will open more time.
+But here we’re talking about more major shortages of resources.

 What do you do to overcome a lack of project resources?
-Jennifer suggested a two-step process to help your resource management.
+We suggest a two-step process to help your resource management.

 1. Identify the Situation and its Impact